 “Who is this man who, although death has yet to grant him flight, can circle round our mountain, and can, at will, open and shut his eyes?”

-This opening “Chi è costui?”—“Who is this man?”—continues the theme of names and the withholding of names that we have been tracing since Purgatorio 11’s mystery poet who will chase the first and second Guido from the nest, the unnamed name at the core of the terrace of pride: “e forse è nato / che l’uno e l’altro caccerà dal nido” (Purg.
-11.98-99).
-Oderisi told the pilgrim that all nominanza—glory, but literally the recognition brought to one’s name—is fleeting like the color of grass: “La vostra nominanza è color d’erba, / che viene e va” (Your glory wears the color of the grass that comes and goes [Purg.
+This opening “Chi è costui?” — “Who is this man?” — continues the theme of names and the withholding of names that we have been tracing since Purgatorio 11’s mystery poet who will chase the first and second Guido from the nest, the unnamed name at the core of the terrace of pride: “e forse è nato / che l’uno e l’altro caccerà dal nido” (and he perhaps is born who will chase both out of the nest [Purg.
+11.98-99]).
+We recall that Oderisi told the pilgrim that all nominanza — glory, but literally the recognition that accrues to one’s name — is fleeting like the color of grass: “La vostra nominanza è color d’erba, / che viene e va” (Your glory wears the color of the grass that comes and goes [Purg.
 11.115-16]).
-The pilgrim responds to Oderisi’s precept in a manner that is reticent, but hardly humble: he now declines to give his name to his interlocutors, because, he says, he is not yet famous enough!
+And now Dante declines to give his name to his interlocutors, because, he says, he is not yet famous enough!
 The pilgrim says:

 dirvi ch’i’ sia, saria parlare indarno, ché ’l nome mio ancor molto non suona.
 (Purg.
 14.20-21)

 Without saying his name, Dante indicates that he comes from the valley of the river Arno.
-The name of the Arno river is at first withheld, when Dante describes it as a “fiumicel” (little river [Purg.
-14.17]), and then ostentatiously intuited by one of the souls in verse 24, and finally labeled a name that should perish in verse 30.
+The name of the Arno river is also at first withheld, like Dante’s own: described as a “fiumicel” (little river [Purg.
+14.17]), and then ostentatiously intuited by one of the souls in verse 24, “Arno” is finally labeled a name that should perish in verse 30.
 The mention of the Arno river and its valley triggers a meditation on the corrupted cities that are situated along the Arno’s banks.

-Dante highlights the idea of a “falling” in his dramatic presentation of the corrupt valley of the Arno: “venendo giuso” (Purg.
-14.46), “Vassi caggendo” (Purg.
-14.49), and “Discesa poi” (Purg.
-14.52) are all markers of the river’s falling flow.
-This passage is reminiscent of another allegory of human decadence, found in the parallel canto of Inferno: namely, the Old Man of Crete in Inferno 14.
+Dante highlights the idea of a “falling” in his dramatic presentation of the corrupt valley of the Arno: the phrases “venendo giuso” (coming downward [Purg.
+14.46]), “Vassi caggendo” ([it goes on falling [Purg.
+14.49]), and “Discesa poi” (having thus descended [Purg.
+14.52]) are all markers of the river’s falling flow.
+This passage is reminiscent of another evocative description of human decadence, found in the parallel canto 14 of Inferno: namely, the statue of the Old Man of Crete.

 The speaker in Purgatorio 14’s discourse on the Arno, Guido del Duca, moves into a prophetic mode, speaking of the future brutalities that will be committed against the Florentines by the nephew of his purgatorial companion, Rinieri da Calboli.
 Rinieri’s nephew is Fulcieri da Calboli.
 As podestà (chief magistrate) of Florence in 1303, Fulcieri da Calboli carried out persecutions against the enemies of the Blacks, who were newly come to power.